k0ral/hbro/README.rst

 -----------------------------

 Programming language : Haskell_
-  Modern, purely-functional language that makes it possible to work with a short, elegant and robust code.
+  Modern, purely-functional language that makes it possible to work with a concise, elegant and robust code.

 Layout engine : WebKit_
   Has to be open-source, be (kind of) standards-compliant, and provide a Haskell binding.
-WebKit is pretty much the only choice left.
+Considering those requirements, WebKit is pretty much the only game in town.

 HTTP client : WebKit_
   Ideally, the HTTP client should be delegated to a distinct library (typically http-conduit_), but WebKit clearly wasn't designed to be used as a *mere* layout engine.
 So for now, it still handles all network connections.